 ONE-TO-ONE VISITATION GROUPS

-Volunteers entering our one-to-one visitation program generally do so by joining one of our one-to-one visitation groups.
+Volunteers entering our one-to-one visitation program do so by joining one of our one-to-one visitation groups.
 The terminology can be confusing, because you will be doing one-to-one visits with nursing home residents, but will be part of a group of volunteers.
 The purpose of these groups is to give you a chance to interact with other volunteers, for community building and support of one another.
 Also, meeting at a set time enables the Friends Across the Ages Coordinator for your nursing home to be there for you each week, especially during the twelve-week training period.
 Usually the group meets at a set time and then fans out to visit individual residents.
-Some groups might even have a sort of event/gathering some weeks with some of the residents in addition to the one-to-one visits.
+Some groups might even have a sort of event/gathering each week with some of the residents in addition to the one-to-one visits.

 If you would ever like to bring a roommate, family member, or friend with you when you visit the nursing home, just ask your Friends Across the Ages Coordinator.
-This is usually not a problem (and can be a lot of fun for both of you), but if they start to come regularly they will need to go through the usual application, orientation, and training process.
+This is usually not a problem (and can be a lot of fun for both of you), but if they start to come regularly they will need to go through the usual orientation and training process.

 LENGTH OF COMMITMENT